 Should You Hire a Tax Attorney?
 It’s the kind of mail nobody wants to receive—a letter from the IRS.
 It’s pretty much given that any mail you get from the agency is most likely not going to contain good news.
 If you receive a letter from the IRS you have an important decision to make.

-If you have received a CP102 notice in the mail, the IRS is notifying you of changes they made to your return because they believe there was a miscalculation.
+If you have received a CP102 notice from the IRS in the mail, they are notifying you of changes they made to your return because they believe there was a miscalculation.
 As a result of this, you owe money on your taxes.
-Here is what you need to do: – Read this notice very carefully as it
+Here is what you need to do if you have received a CP102

 If you received this notice, the IRS is notifying you that you have been re-certified for the Earned Income Tax Credit (EITC).
 The EITC is a benefit for taxpayers who work and have low to moderate income.
 This credit reduces the amount of taxes you owe and may also result in you receiving a refund.